creativecreatorormaybenot/clock/README.md

 ## TODO

+  + Rotate disc instead of hand for weather dial.

+    - However, still rotate whole component when the layout animates.

   + Create weather and temperature dials.

   + Get fully familiar with the mock data and design hierarchy to work with the clock data.